Updated June -22.

 Wouldn’t these crochet bells add to the Christmas feel in your or your friend’s tree?
 The crochet bells are enjoyable to make as you learn the pattern quickly by heart.
 They can be Christmas tree decorations or you can attach them to cards or use as gift tags.
 In silver or white they look adorable as wedding decorations or in wedding cards.
 You could also add beads.
 This is an ideal scrap yarn project.

 I’m sure there are many ideas for using the bells that I haven’t thought of, please tell me in the comments!

 This post may contain affiliate links.
 It means that if you purchase a product I recommend, I may earn a small commission with no added cost to you.

-Here is first a close-up photo for those who like to crochet just from a picture.
+Here a close-up photo for those who like to crochet just from a picture.
 You start with 15 chain stitches where the left arrow points to.
 The top bit gets done first.
-The cross trebles have been made with 4 yarnovers.
+The crossed trebles have been made with 4 yarnovers.